expand this category

 Will the app run on my computer? view answer close

-No. Apps are designed exclusively for use on the iPhone, iPad, and iPod touch.
+No. Apps are designed exclusively for use on smartphone and tablet devices.

 expand this product